Keats/tera/docs/content/docs/_index.md

 - See `ending` block in `child`, render it and also render the `ending` block of `parent` as there is a `super()`

 The end result of that rendering (not counting whitespace) will be: "dad says hi and grandma says hello sincerely with love".

+See the note in the includes section regarding mixing inheritance and includes.

 ## Built-ins